wdporter/acim/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 ---

 1. God in His knowledge is not waiting, but His Kingdom is bereft while *you* wait.
-2 All the Sons of God are waiting for your return, just as you are waiting for theirs.
+²All the Sons of God are waiting for your return, just as you are waiting for theirs.
-3 Delay does not matter in eternity, but it is tragic in time.
+³Delay does not matter in eternity, but it is tragic in time.
-4 You have elected to be in time rather than eternity, and therefore believe you *are* in time.
+⁴You have elected to be in time rather than eternity, and therefore believe you *are* in time.
-5 Yet your election is both free and alterable.
+⁵Yet your election is both free and alterable.
-6 You do not belong in time.
+⁶You do not belong in time.
-7 Your place is only in eternity, where God Himself placed you forever.
+⁷Your place is only in eternity, where God Himself placed you forever.